aaaastark/Intrusion-Detection-System/README.md

 # Attack Detection, Parameter Optimization and Performance Analysis in Enterprise Networks (ML Networks) for Intrusion Detection System IDS.

+### Intrusion Detection System (IDS) as one of the most trusted layers of security for an organization to defend against all sorts of cyber attacks is ubiquitous.
+In the proposed thesis, we present an experimental analysis to empirically find the optimal parameter settings of 4 classification techniques from 2 machine learning families.
+To investigate the studied algorithms,  we choose 2 widely used IDS datasets (CIC-IDS2017, CSE-CIC-IDS2018) that resemble real-world network traffic for both benign and malicious activities.
+CatBoost and LightGBM algorithms work well for both binary classification and multiclass classification of malicious traffic into several attack groups.
+We conduct experiments on binary classification, i.e., given an IDS log, we predict whether the log is either benign (Normal) or malicious (Attacks), on such datasets.
+Moreover, we take a step further to analyze such algorithms’ performances on multiclass classification; for example, we aim to detect the type of attack from each dataset.
+Such as DoS/DDoS, PortScan, BruteForce, WebAttack, Bot and Infiltration.

 #### Research Paper: Attack Detection in Enterprise Networks by Machine Learning Methods
 - Website Link for Paper: [Attack Detection in Enterprise Networks by Machine Learning Methods](https://ieeexplore.ieee.org/document/8867696)